 Do you know what realtors want from loan officers?
 They want a responsible, communicative loan officer who keeps them and the buyer updated throughout the entire loan process.

 At APM, we’ve made the communication process easier for everyone.
-With the APM mobile app, both the agent and client receive real-time status updates throughout the loan process.
+With the APM mobile app, both the agent and the client receive real-time status updates throughout the loan process.

 Show Up to Closing

-Capitalize on Relationships with Relators
+Capitalize on Relationships with Realtors